 Close monitoring and regular review should take place and specific timescales should be set.
 The younger the child, the more critical the timescales - as brain growth is occurring at a significant rate, and therefore, longer timescales may not be adequate to safeguard and promote the child's welfare.

 5. Communication and Liaison

-It is essential that when children are seen outside the primary care setting and this includes where children are seen by Community Paediatricians, that a letter recording the assessment and discussion with parents and plans for future management is sent to the GP, and copied to the Dietician, other involved professionals and if relevant, Children's Social Care Services and the Designated Nurse.
+It is essential that when children are seen outside the primary care setting and this includes where children are seen by Community Paediatricians, that a letter recording the assessment and discussion with parents and plans for future management is sent to the GP, health visitor or school nurse if involved and copied to the Dietician, other involved professionals and if relevant, Children's Social Care Services and parents

-Effective management of children who are failing to thrive requires timely and effective communication between professionals and family.
+Effective management of children with faltering growth requires timely and effective communication between professionals and family.

 6. Child Protection Referral

-If at any time there is concern that failure to thrive is, or may become, a child protection issue and that the child is suffering or likely to suffer Significant Harm, then the situation should be discussed with Children's Social Care Services and if appropriate a referral to Children's Social Care Services must be made under the Referrals Procedure.
+If at any time there is concern that faltering growth is, or may become, a child safeguarding issue and that the child is suffering or likely to suffer Significant Harm, then the situation should be discussed with Children's Social Care Services and if appropriate a referral to Children's Social Care Services must be made under the e Referrals Procedure.

 See NICE Faltering Growth guidance for further information about Faltering Growth.